 Download ACKQ3_0P13_EDIT.ZIP.
 Only one file, setup.exe, is included in the ZIP file.

-The preferred method is to FTP the files from the following website: download.vista.med.va.gov
+The preferred method is to FTP the files from the following website: REDACTED

 This transmits the file from the first available FTP server.
 Sites may also elect to retrieve the ZIP directly from a specific server as follows: